Cabinet

 - Catherine Day (Photo: EU Commission)

-The cabinet heads are led by the EU Commission Secretary General, currently the civil servant Catherine Day.
-She meets with the heads of cabinets and prepares the Commission meetings.
-The cabinet chiefs have wide powers since the commissioners are asked to take part in all decisions but have seldom time to do so.
-Only 2% of Commission decisions are taken in the Commission proper.
-25% are treated through written procedures and the rest by delegation.
-There has not been one single decision that was passed through a vote in the Commission lead by José Manuel Barroso from 2004.
+The cabinet heads are led by the EU Commission Secretary-General,who meets with the heads of cabinet and prepares the Commission meetings.
+The cabinet chiefs have wide powers since the Commissioners are supposed to take part in all Commission decisions but have seldom time to do that, they are so numerous.

 Notes